gabledata/tutorial/docs/cli.md

 - The API endpoint associated with your organization
 - An API key that corresponds to the endpoint

-You can find your API key by navigating to the `/settings` page of Gable.
+You can find your API key by navigating to the `Settings -> API Keys` page of Gable.
 Under API Keys you can click `View` to reveal your API key.

 ![Gable API Keys](../static/gable_settings_api_keys_page_example.png)